-From How to Shoot Video that Doesn’t Suck, Page 192: If you want to intrigue a potential customer into learning more, you’ll need a big idea and plenty of entertainment value.
-A great video grabs your attention even when you have no interest …(Read the rest)
+From How to Shoot Video that Doesn’t Suck, Page 192: To promote your product using video, you’ll want to intrigue a potential customer into learning more.
+Which means you’ll need a big idea and plenty of entertainment value.
+A great video grabs your …(Read the rest)

 From How to Shoot Video that Doesn’t Suck, Page 26: Brandon Hardesty (www.brandonhardesty.com) has made a YouTube career reenacting scenes from movies in his basement, with Brandon playing all the parts.
 He’s not joking– he performs with passion, giving it everything he’s …(Read the rest)